kyma-incubator/compass/docs/compass/02-01-components.md

 Director handles the process of managing Applications and Runtimes.
 It also requests Application webhook APIs for credentials and exposes health information about Runtimes.
 This component has access to the storage.

-## Runtime Provisioner

-[Runtime Provisioner](https://github.com/kyma-incubator/compass/tree/master/docs/provisioner) handles the creation, modification, and deletion of Runtimes.
-This component is interchangeable.

 ## Integration System

 Integration System is any system that provides integration for multiple tenants.
 It exists in a global scope without tenant assignment.